bodoclausen/coursera/README.md

 ## I ignore the data of Coursera and provide just empty folder
 As this is not my code I don't provide the Coursera jupyter notebooks

+## c2_run
+This is an example how to create a new container that uses C2 folder as working folder.
+There is a sleep and logs output to get the links to the jupyter notebook machine.